Advanced Angular: AI-Ready Architectures with Signals

 • Integrating custom controls

-• Metadata: clearly communicating validation rules
+• Metadata: communicating validation rules clearly

-• Interoperability with existing Reactive Forms (gradual migration)
+• Interoperability with existing Reactive Forms: gradual migration

 • The Redux pattern